domoticz/domoticz/dzVents/documentation/README.md

  - Timer rules for `every xx minutes` or `every xx hours` are now limited to intervals that will reach *:00 minutes or hours.
 So for minutes you can only do these intervals: 1, 2, 3, 4, 5, 6, 10, 12, 15, 20 and 30.
 Likewise for hours.
  - The Time object (e.g. domoticz.time) now has a method `matchesRule(rule)`. `rule` is a string same as you use for timer options: `if (domoticz.time.matchesRule('at 16:32-21:33 on mon,tue,wed')) then ... end`.
 The rule matches if the current system time matches with the rule.
  - A device trigger can have a time-rule constraint: ` on = { devices = { ['myDevice'] = 'at nighttime' } }`.
 This only triggers the script when myDevice was changed **and** the time is after sunset and before sunrise.
- - Add support for subsystem selection for domoticz.notify function.
+ - Add support for subsystem selection for domoticz. function.
  - Fixed a bug where a new persistent variable wasn't picked up when that variable was added to an already existing data section.

 ##[1.1.2]